KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Buttons by MarcLandis](https://github.com/MarcLandis/MMM-Buttons)

-1. Issues are not enabled in the GitHub repository.
-So users cannot report bugs.
-Please enable issues in your repo.
-2. No image found.
-3. Typo: Found `Magic Mirror` in file `MMM-Buttons.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-8. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. Information: There are updates for 1 dependencie(s):
+   - @electron/rebuild  ^3.6.0  →  ^3.6.2

 ### [MMM-Bysykkel by JonasTriki](https://github.com/JonasTriki/MMM-Bysykkel)